-Easy method for planting pole beans, growing and caring for green beans in home vegetable gardens.
+Try our easy method for planting pole beans, growing and caring for green beans in home vegetable gardens!

 Learn how to plant, and grow green beans using a bean tunnel, arbor, or tepee for them to climb.

 You may already have experience growing green beans from trellises or tepees but there are other vegetable gardening methods including building a bean tunnel or arbor to support the crops.